nickstanisha/NE-Writer/README.md

 Launch the text editor with `python app.py`

-### Loading a Language Model
+### Language Menu
 ![Loading a language Model](https://github.com/nickstanisha/MITIE-Writer/blob/master/screenshots/loadMITIE.PNG)

+The Language menu enables several functions:
-Using the "Language" button on the menu bar to navigate to a MITIE language model to use for named entity recognititon.
+* **Load language model** - Allows you to navigate to a MITIE language model to use for named entity recognititon.
 You can use the [English or Spanish models provided by MITIE](https://github.com/mit-nlp/MITIE#initial-setup) or you can [train your own](https://github.com/mit-nlp/MITIE/blob/master/examples/python/train_ner.py).
+* **Refresh Entity Tags** - Relabels entities in your document.
+By default, MITIE-Writer reevaluates the entities whenever (a) there is a textChanged event and (b) the resulting document is a set of complete sentences (fragments are not sent for labeling)
+* **Change Tag Colors** - Change the highlighting colors for different tags.
+By default, 'Person' is red, 'Location' is blue, 'Organization' is green, and 'Miscellaneous' is purple.
+* **Toggle Highlighting** - Turn entity highlighting on/off.
+Note that this only changes the appearance of your text editor, your entities are still being recorded.

 ### Saving entities to disk
 Entities are now automatically saved to their own [.entities file](https://github.com/nickstanisha/MITIE-Writer/wiki/.entities-file) whenever the document is saved.

 ### Upcoming Features
-* In-text highlighting for entities
 * User-added entity tags